 In addition to the EML, HP will announce the StorageWorks 6000 Virtual Library System, available May 30.
 This product was developed for HP through an OEM relationship with virtual tape library provider, Sepaton Inc.

 Making further use of the software it acquired when it picked up Persist Technologies in 2003, HP will unveil

 NAS-based processing nodes that will front-end the EVA.
 So far, the Persist software has found its way into HP's Reference Information Storage System appliance for archiving data.

 Now this software is being given a NAS flavor.
 With Persist, data and attributes about the data are divided across self-contained nodes, called SmartCells.
 These cells incorporate both storage and processing power, and can be federated to create redundant, modular, grid-like computing and storage capacity, according to HP.
 The Persist software also provides indexing, searching and retrieval capabilities for structured and unstructured data.

-, HP will announce an OEM deal with Riverbed Technologies Inc. to offer a line of HP StorageWorks WAN
+wide-area file services, HP will announce an OEM deal with Riverbed Technologies Inc. to offer a line of HP StorageWorks

 Randy Kerns, partner and analyst with the Evaluator Group, said HP's refresh repositions the company against its competitors and provides its installed base an extension to products that have been successful, and a vision for new markets.
 "Expect to see 4 Gbps and iSCSI support on the EVA line before the end of the year," he said.